Survival conditions for an IT person

 "The University will not make you a promising specialist"

-- Why is Russia so far behind in the IT market?
+— Why is Russia so far behind in the IT market today?
 What is missing?
-How to train modern and active specialists in training?
+How to train modern and active learning specialists?

 - Personally, I do not work on Russian projects alreadyabout ten years.
 But I can say that in our country the use of modern products and solutions is five years behind European and American projects.
 This is due to the lack of qualification personnel and funding, as well as illiterately built technological processes.

-As for education, I myself studied atIT-oriented faculty of automation and computing, and I can say that our educational program is absolutely not adapted to modern solutions.
-The university will never let out a ready-made IT architect.
-The university can only provide the basics, and the specialist should be trained by himself.
+As for education, I myself studied atIT-oriented Faculty of Automation and Computer Engineering, and I can say that our educational program is absolutely not adapted to modern solutions.
+The university will never produce a ready-made IT architect.
+The university can only provide the basics, but the specialist must study himself.

 There are great companies that help intraining and certification of their employees - for example, ICL, where I worked for about seven years.
 If there is a desire to learn and develop, then you need to look for opportunities, not excuses, or shift the responsibility to education or someone.
 Private educational centers are very useful and can greatly accelerate the development of a specialist, but this is more than expensive if you pay yourself.